The Difference Between A Therapist And A 12 Step Sponsor

 In 12 step recovery people get confused about what it means to have a sponsor versus having a therapist.
 Put some serious thought into picking your "support posse" because they will be vital to the quality of your recovery!
 This blog shows you the difference between a therapist and a sponsor.
 Both can be vital to the recovery process.

 What is a sponsor?

 A sponsor is someone who is in active recovery and has had success working the program.
-They are working the steps, attending meetings regularly and have found some serenity.
+They're working the steps, attending meetings regularly and have found some serenity.
 Basically you want what they have - because of their recovery.

 Sponsors share their recovery by helping others.
 It reinforces their sobriety and gives them a chance to give back.